Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Proof of Proposition

 The key of developing a sharper rate for $\hat{\Sigma}$ is on a better estimation bound for $\|\hat{A}_l-A_lO\|_F$, where $\hat{A}_l$ is the estimated factor computed in Step 3 of the proposed procedure.
 The essence of the sharper bound relies on the following lemma. \begin{Lemma} Suppose all conditions in Theorem \ref{th:upper_bound_func} and Proposition \ref{pr:complete} hold.
 Recall $\hat{A}_l$ is the estimation of the factor of each piece calculated in Step 3 in the proposed procedure.
 Then there exists a ``good event" $B_\ast$ (defined later in Equation \ref{eq:Bast-good-event}) that happens with probability at least $1 - C\gamma r/n^\ast$, such that

 \end{Lemma}

-{\bf Proof of Lemma \ref{lm:factor-estimation}.} We assume $\mu=0$ without changing the covariance estimators essentially.
+{\bf Proof of Lemma \ref{lm:factor-estimation}.} We assume $\mu(t)=0$ without changing the covariance estimators essentially.
 Note that the sample covariance $\hat{\Sigma}_l$ is calculated in Step 2 as

-The proof of this lemma is divided into steps. \begin{enumerate}[leftmargin=*] \item[Step 1] In addition to the symbols in the proof of Theorem \ref{th:upper_bound_func}, we introduce a series of notations the first step.
-Based on Karhunen-Lo\`eve decomposition, the continuous sample trajectory $X_k = Z_k + \epsilon_k$ can be decomposed into three parts: the leading part of signal, the non-leading part of signal, and the noise:
+The proof of this lemma is divided into steps. \begin{enumerate}[leftmargin=*] \item[Step 1] We introduce a series of notation in addition to the symbols in the proof of Theorem \ref{th:upper_bound_func} here.
+Based on Karhunen-Lo\`eve decomposition, the continuous sample trajectory $X_k(t) = Z_k(t) + \epsilon_k(t)$ can be decomposed into three parts: the leading part of signal, the non-leading part of signal, and the noise:

 Then, $\lambda_j(G) = \Var(\xi_{kj})$.
 Let $\bar{\xi}_{jk} = \xi_{jk}/\lambda^{1/2}_j(G)$ be the normalized score.
 We further define